Cheetah (2005 film)

-Chita (also called Cheetah) is a 2005 Indian vigilante action film made in Bengali language, directed by T. L. V. Prasad, starring Mithun Chakraborty and Rambha in the lead roles.
+Cheetah is a 2005 Indian Bengali-language vigilante action film made in Bengali language, directed by T. L. V. Prasad, starring Mithun Chakraborty and Rambha in the lead roles.
 The film is one among the 26 collaboration between the lead actor Mithun Chakraborty and director T. L. V. Prasad, a record certified by Limca Book of Records.

 The film is also popular for its famous dialogue Shaaper chobol aar cheetar khabol, jekhane porbey arai kg mangsho tuley nebe..
 (A snake's bite and the leopard's paw, takes out 2.5 kg of flesh wherever it falls on..) delivered by actor Mithun Chakraborty.

 Summary

 Chita is the story of an honest boy seeking revenge on his father's killers, but to fight and kill them is quite a task as the killers are now influential people in the society.